UIUC-iSchool-DataViz/fall2019/week01/lecture01.md

 ---

+## Weekly Assignments

+Every week, you are to turn in a visualization you have found in the media (newspapers, magazines, online journalism.)

+Each week, one of you will at random be asked to describe the visualization to the class.

+---

 ## Assignments

  * Weekly, assigned in class, collected following class
  * Prose assignments: deconstruction or analysis of a visualization or a dataset.
- * Coding assignments: Jupyter notebooks following step by step through collection and processing of data and the visualization of that data
+ * Coding assignments: Jupyter/JSMD/etc notebooks following step by step through collection and processing of data and the visualization of that data

 ---